 Decking has many benefits for home owners.
 It can turn a bland garden into a desirable dining spot which is just like having a new room but at a fraction of the price.
 If you incorporate a sun shade or an outdoor heater, your deck can be enjoyed all year round.
 This is an investment which will give you pleasure for many years.
 It can be used by the whole family and you’ll wonder how you ever managed before you had it installed.

 Make Your Garden Decking Ideas a Reality

-If you are interested in a having a new decked area in your garden, please call Acacia Gardens today on 020 8800 3866 or 07817 797374 or contact us here.
+If you are interested in a having a new decked area in your garden, please call Acacia Gardens today on 020 8800 3866 or contact us here.
 We can help you make a choice on materials, design and style of your decking which will suit your budget.
 You can find inspiration for wooden fences on our Decking Pinterest Board which shows a selection of photographs gathered from the internet.